jgredecka/KSEAPlus/README.md

 # KSEAPlus

 KSEAPlus is a computational tool that implements a number of kinase activity inference algorithms to allow for the quantification of kinase activity from mass spectrometry-based phosphoproteomic data.
 KSEAPlus enables the analysis of multi-condition datasets.
-Currently offered algorithms include KSEA Z-Test, KARP and Kolmogorov-Smirnov test and.
-All algorithms can be run against one of three kinase-substrate databases: PhosphoSitePlus, PDTS and EDGES.
+Currently offered algorithms include KSEA Z-Test, KARP and Kolmogorov-Smirnov test.
+All algorithms can be ran against one of three kinase-substrate databases: PhosphoSitePlus, PDTS and EDGES.

 # Availability